-Defining $Y(n,\la,\mu):=(\la-\mu)\Phi_{BA}(n,t,\mu)\Delta^{-1}\Psi_{BA}(n+1,t,\la)$ and using several propositions, lemmas mentioned above we will give a proof of the ASvM formula as following proposition in a different way from \cite{LiuS2}. \begin{proposition} Vertex operator $X(n,\la,\mu)$ as an infinitesimal operator on Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ can be equivalently expressed by action of infinitesimal operator $Y(n,\la,\mu)$ \end{proposition} \begin{proof} Using eq.\eqref{formula2} and eq.\eqref{XPHI}, the following equation can be got
+After defining $Y(n,\la,\mu):=(\la-\mu)\Phi_{BA}(n,t,\mu)\Delta^{-1}\Psi_{BA}(n+1,t,\la)$ and using several above propositions and lemmas, we will give a proof of the ASvM formula as the following proposition in a different way from \cite{LiuS2}. \begin{proposition} The action by the vertex operator $X(n,\la,\mu)$ as an infinitesimal transformation on the Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ can be equivalently expressed by the action of infinitesimal operator $Y(n,\la,\mu)$, i.e.